Bikeman868/react-svg-pie/EXAMPLES.md

     },
     {
       value: 1,
-      caption: 'Hide all other nodes except this one', classes,
+      title: 'Hide all other nodes except this one', classes,
       onClick: () => {
         alert('Hide others clicked');